NeuroTechX/ntx_slack_archive/devices.md

  >Just found myself defending muse for the first time when they were called a marketing company.
 I was like hold the fuck up they mastered conductive rubber electrodes and made a EEG headset people can put on.
 Plus they have cool neuroscientists working for them contributing to open source where possible

+6/16/2017 12:41 AM

+ **maxim** :

+ >aj, any links to those open source things?
+Are those unofficial Muse BLE connection libs on github actually by people connected with Muse?